sanskrit/raw_etexts_english/blogs/manasataramgini/2006-08-15_the-trayodashi-rite-of-the-katha-dikshita-s.md

 +++
-title = "The trayodashi rite of the kaThaxa0dIkShita-s"
+title = "The trayodashi rite of the kaTha dIkShita-s"

 +++
 The following is courtesy of Rajita, whom the deva-s have given me the